The world's best sandwiches you need to try

 Gkrphoto/Shutterstock

-Falafels, served in wraps, pittas or flatbreads, are a hugely popular street food in the Middle East and parts of North Africa, with various countries laying claim to their invention (including Egypt).
-They're typically made up of a mix of ground chickpeas and broad (or fava) beans, onions and garlic, with herbs and spices bringing that depth of flavour, and are shaped into balls before being deep fried.
-Salad, pickles, tahini and hummus complete the satisfying, handheld package.
+Falafel, served in wraps, pittas, or flatbreads, is a hugely popular street food in the Middle East and parts of North Africa, with various countries laying claim to its invention (including Egypt).
+It's typically made up of a mix of ground chickpeas, broad (or fava) beans, onions and garlic, with herbs and spices bringing that depth of flavour, and is shaped into balls before being deep fried.
+Salad, pickles, tahini and hummus complete the satisfying handheld package.

 <p>David Pimborough/Shutterstock</p>